-Danum Valley Conservation Area was established in 1995 to protect lush rainforest of the eastern Sabah.
+Danum Valley Conservation Area was established in 1995 to protect the lush rainforest of eastern Sabah.
 This protected area is 438 km² large and nearly pristine – there are no human settlements.
-In some parts of the area have been developed tourist facilities but most of Danum Valley is pristine rainforest with very high biological diversity.
-Such precious and rare inhabitants as Borneo organutans, Müller’s Bornean gibbons, clouded leopards, mousedeer and even some Borneo elephants still are living here.
+In some parts of the area have been developed tourist facilities but most of Danum Valley is a pristine rainforest with very high biological diversity.
+Such precious and rare inhabitants as Borneo orangutans, Müller’s Bornean gibbons, clouded leopards, mousedeer, and even some Borneo elephants still are living here.

 Very high is the plant diversity – here are known more than 15,000 plant species.
 Some of the most impressive ones are the giant trees – numerous species of Dipetrocarpus and Shorea.

-Very tall tree in Danum Valley was discovered in 2016 and was first reported by Mr. Gregory Asner from the Carnegie Institution for Science and Stanford University in conference "Heart of Borneo" on the 8 – 9th November.
+Very tall trees in Danum Valley were discovered in 2016 and were first reported by Mr. Gregory Asner from the Carnegie Institution for Science and Stanford University in conference "Heart of Borneo" on the 8 – 9th November.

-He had the opportunity to use helicopter over the Danum Valley.
-Earlier laser scanning of Carnegie Airborne Observatory brought information that here are some 50 trees with a height over 90 m.
-Earlier there were not known any trees in the tropics above 90 m of height (with a potential exception of Barangay Alegria Toog in Philippines).
+He had the opportunity to use a helicopter over the Danum Valley.
+Earlier laser scanning of Carnegie Airborne Observatory brought information that there are some 50 trees with a height of over 90 m.
+Earlier there were not known any trees in the tropics above 90 m of height.

-The tallest of these newly discovered trees is 94.1 m tall, with two other trees of similar height next to it.
-Crown of this giant is 40.3 m in diameter.
+The tallest of these newly discovered trees was 94.1 m tall, with two other trees of similar height next to it.
+The crown of this giant is 40.3 m in diameter.

-Tree belongs to Shorea – species rich genus with at least 138 species in Borneo island.
-Currently tree has no special name given.
+Tree belongs to Shorea – species-rich genus with at least 138 species in Borneo island.
+Currently, the tree has no special name given.

 Only some months earlier there was reported the previous record bearer of tropical trees: yellow meranti tree (Shorea faguetiana) in the nearby Maliau Basin.
-It is 89.5 m tall.
+It is a bit more than 90 m tall.

-These exciting discoveries testify: the tropical forests of Borneo are very special and unique.
-Unfortunately these forests are quickly lost due to the encroachment of human activities.
+These exciting discoveries testify: the tropical forest of Borneo is very special and unique.
+Unfortunately, these forests are quickly lost due to the encroachment of human activities.

 - Mongabay, World’s tallest tropical tree discovered, along with nearly 50 other record-breakers, 10 November 2016.
 Accessed on December 23, 2016.

-Malaysia is unusual country which is divided by South China Sea into two distinct parts.
-The eastern part on Borneo island could be characterised as the "great wilderness" while the west – Malay peninsula – is more rich with amazing man made landmarks.
-Most impressive landmarks in this spectacular country are world’s largest cave chambers and amazing ecosystems in Sabah and Sarawak.
+Malaysia is an unusual country that is divided by the South China Sea into two distinct parts.
+The eastern part of Borneo island could be characterized as the "great wilderness" while the west – the Malay peninsula – is richer with amazing man-made landmarks.
+The most impressive landmarks in this spectacular country are the world’s largest cave chambers and amazing ecosystems in Sabah and Sarawak.